Renting tools and checklist

 As a lessor/landlord or tenant you will need to know your rights and responsibilities.
 The following publications and forms provide you with all the information you need to help you manage your tenancy.

-Laws are changing to help keep everyone safe
+Laws have changed to help keep everyone safe

 Forms and publications